 Ease of Use

-The Chicco earned a 7 of 10 for ease of use, tying with the Peg Perego and the UPPAbaby Mesa.
+The Chicco earned a 7 of 10 for ease of use, tying with the Chicco Fit2, Peg Perego Primo Viaggio 4-35 and the UPPAbaby Mesa.

-This buckle feels less stiff than both Britax products and is easier to manage without the additional padding surrounding the buckle.
-It is easy to depress the button with one thumb.
-The chest/retainer clip isn't the stiffest in the group, but is not as easy as some of the others to depress and slide apart.
+This buckle feels less stiff than the Britax B-Safe 35 and is easier to manage without the additional padding surrounding the buckle.
+The chest clip isn't the most rigid in the group but is not as easy to depress and slide apart as some of the others.
 Some testers had difficulty getting thumbs caught in the ring that surrounds the button, but overall it is easy to connect and mate up the two sides when putting the clip together.

 Adjusting the shoulder strap height on the Chicco is harder than we would like it to be.
-The seat has 3 height options and 1 buckle strap location, and we found the process of getting the straps rethreaded to get the best fit to be annoying.
-The shoulder straps meet at a T style splitter plate and the small loops on the straps make it easier to get them through the slots than some of the competition, but harder to reattach to the splitter.
+The seat has three height options and one buckle strap location, and we found the process of getting the straps rethreaded to get the best fit to be annoying.
+The shoulder straps meet at a T style splitter plate, and the small loops on the straps make it easier to get them through the slots than some of the competition, but harder to reattach to the splitter.

-We preferred competing seats with a non-rethread style height adjustment, like those found on the Peg Perego and the UPPAbaby Mesa.
-These competing seat harness height adjustments can be done without moving straps around, and even with the baby in the seat.
-We also preferred the seats with more adjustment variations for both the buckle and shoulder straps than the Chicco offered, to increase the chances of getting the best fit for baby; 3 and 1 might be somewhat limiting and could potentially prevent parents from getting the best fit for children of certain sizes.
+We preferred competing seats with a non-rethread style height adjustment, like those found on the Chicco Fit2, Peg Perego Primo Viaggio 4-35 and the UPPAbaby Mesa.
+These competing seat harness height adjustments work without moving straps, and with the baby in the seat.
+We also prefer the seats with more height variations for the shoulder straps, to increase the chances of getting the best fit for baby; the Keyfit 30 might be somewhat limiting and potentially prevent parents from getting the best fit for children of certain sizes.

-The Chicco base does offer LATCH storage by way of the anchors tucking into pockets in the back of the base.
-While this does get them out of the way and prevent interference with connecting the carrier to the base, the tightening strap for the LATCH anchors does need to be rolled up and stowed to prevent interference problems with the carrier attaching to the base.
-We didn't have any problems with this ourselves, but we can see parents in a hurry possibly missing the strap and not fully seating the carrier on the base.
-To prevent a free floating carrier in a moving vehicle with suggest parents take the extra time during installation to tuck the anchor straps properly out of the way.
+The Chicco base offers LATCH storage where the anchors tuck into pockets in the back of the base.
+While this does get them out of the way and prevent interference with connecting the carrier to the base, the tightening strap for the LATCH anchors does need to be rolled up and stowed to prevent interference with the carrier attaching to the base.
+To prevent a potential connection problem, we suggest parents take the extra time during installation to tuck the anchor straps properly out of the way.

-While the Chicco padding is thick and nice all the way around, the fabric covering it is coarse and unfriendly compared to much of the competition.
-The head and body cushion is softer and nicer, but it is still stiffer than we would like for something that is rubbing on baby's sensitive skin, and baby will outgrow the insert at some point and then will be stuck with the coarser fabric underneath.
-The shell underneath the padding and fabric is slightly above average and feels like it will hold up to the abuse of a typical babyhood.
+While the Chicco padding is thick all the way around, and the fabric covering it is coarse and unfriendly compared to much of the competition.
+The head and body cushion is softer and nicer, but it is still stiffer than we would like for something that is rubbing on baby's sensitive skin.
+Plus, the baby will outgrow the insert at some point and then will be stuck with the coarser fabric underneath.
+The shell underneath the padding and fabric is above average and feels like it will hold up to the abuse of typical babyhood.

-The Chicco did score well for quality of the handle.
+The Chicco did score well for the quality of the handle.
 The handle moves smoothly and works well.
-It does not have any rough edges or a strange design that prevents it from being used or held easily.
+It does not have any rough edges or a strange design that prevents it from being used or held comfortably.
 It works well in conjunction with the canopy when both are upright, the position that causes the most complication for other models.
-The canopy itself is on the small side compared to the competition and doesn't have a peek-a-boo window.
-In addition, the fabric is sort of frumpy and heavy which prevents it from staying fully open or looking sharp.
+The canopy itself is on the small side compared to the competition.

 Choosing a seat based on carrier weight is not the best idea.
-While weight might be important, there are other aspects of car seats that should rank higher like ease of installation and crash test scores.
-Parents should narrow their options down using the other metrics and then break any tie with product weight.
-If your seat of choice is on the heavier side there is no need to despair.
-Pairing your seat with a nice frame stroller or standard stroller means you won't be carrying the seat very often or very far.
+While weight might be important, there are other aspects of car seats that should rank higher like the ease of installation and crash test scores.
+Pairing your seat with a nice frame stroller or full-size stroller means you won't be carrying the seat very often or very far.
 If a stroller isn't your bag, you can up your baby bonding time by wearing baby in a front carrier.
-This method of bayb transport is soothing for baby, keeps your hands virtually free to use, and saves money for the cost of a stroller.
+This method of baby transport is soothing for baby, keeps your hands virtually free to use, and saves money over the cost of a stroller.

-Parents who like the Chicco brand, or who have already decided on a compatible Chicco stroller, might find this exactly the right seat for them.
-This seat came in 3rd place overall and has relatively good scores in almost every metric.
-We think that parents used to the Chicco level of quality will be happy with the purchase, and those looking for an easy to install LATCH seat will also like its unique LATCH tightening strap.
-The best application for this seat is for parents looking for a top notch seat without the high end price tag of the Peg Perego.
-While it isn't truly a Best Value seat like the Safety 1st onBoard 35 Air, it is still a full $100 cheaper than the 2 seats that scored higher than it.
-Chicco scored well for a reason, and we think most parents will appreciate what it has to offer, as well as the smaller price tag.
+This product came in third place overall with good scores in almost every metric.
+We think parents used to the Chicco level of quality will be happy with the purchase, and those looking for an easy to install LATCH option will also like the unique LATCH tightening strap.
+The best application for this seat is for parents looking for a top notch seat without the high-end price tag of the Peg Perego Primo Viaggio 4-35 or UPPAbaby Mesa.
+While it didn't win a Best Value award like the Safety 1st onBoard 35 Air, it is still $100 cheaper than the two choices that scored higher.
+We think most parents will appreciate what it has to offer, as well as the smaller price tag.

-With a list price of $200 the Chicco Keyfit is cheaper than about half the completion.
-It is neither overpriced nor remarkably inexpensive and rides the line of affordable rather well by providing parents with a very good seat that scored well in most metrics.
-With an overall score in testing closer to products considerably more expensive, it manages to hold its own in side-by-side comparisons and continues to impress despite its lower price tag. we think this indicates that it is a good value for what you get.
+With a list price of $200 the Keyfit 30 is cheaper than about half the completion.
+It rides the line of affordable rather well by providing parents with a good seat that scored well.
+With an overall performance during testing closer to products considerably more expensive, it manages to hold its own in side-by-side comparisons and continues to impress.
+We think this indicates that it is a good value for what you get.
 However, it is not the cheapest "good" seat in our review.
-For about $40 less on average, parents can purchase the Safety 1st onBoard 35 Air which scored only 3 points lower than the Chicco, and has a similar crash test score.
+For about $40 less on average, parents can purchase the Safety 1st onBoard 35 Air* which only scored 3 points lower than the Keyfit 30, and has a similar crash test score.

 Other Versions and Accessories

-Back Seat Mirror from Cozy Greens is an accessory that we recommend having while your child is rear facing.
-The mirror attaches to a backseat headrest two adjustable straps that fit around both horizontally and vertically.
-The mirror has a convex shatter proof surface and pivots a few inches out from the base.
-This way you can adjust it to the perfect angle.
-Once it's in the right spot, there is a device to tighten the pivot point so the mirror won't be accidentally knocked out of position when putting in the car seat.
-One of the few downfalls of this mirror is that in order to attach properly, the headrest must be adjustable.
-Other than that, Amazon users seem to love this accessory and claim that it provides a much clearer reflection than many other back seat mirrors.
+Back Seat Mirror from Cozy Greens is an accessory that we recommend while your child is rear facing.
+The mirror attaches to the backseat headrest with two adjustable straps that wrap both horizontally and vertically.
+The mirror has a convex shatterproof surface and pivots a few inches out from the base for the perfect angle.
+Once in the right spot, a device tightens the pivot point so the mirror can't be accidentally knocked out of position.
+One of the few downfalls of this mirror is you must have an adjustable headrest for attachment.

 Where to Buy?